 Another factor which is often wrongly overlooked is the quality of the seals on the product.
 Both the cooking chamber and the firebox need to seal well - AND the seal between the two chambers.
 Quality seals aid better temperature control, improve smoke retention and even reduce fuel usage.
 On the flip side, although you need the smoker chambers to seal well, you still need to be able to open them!

-For an offset smoker the temperature is controlled by controlling the flow of oxygen, so you can’t have a vent that's too small or too hard to adjust or you’ll end up with an inconsistent temperature along your cooking chamber - and consistent temperature is the key to good smoking.
+For an offset smoker the temperature is controlled by controlling the flow of oxygen, so you can’t have a vent that's too small or too hard to adjust or you’ll end up with an inconsistent temperature - and consistent temperature is the key to good smoking.

-In terms of internal venting, since heat likes to rise, your firebox needs to be physically lower than your cooking chamber.
+In terms of internal venting, since heat likes to rise, your firebox needs to be physically lower than your cooking area.

 For the ultimate in good ventilation, you could do worse than look into a reverse flow offset smoker - more on that in our FAQ section.